Court decides QPA calculations in NSA TMA III decision

-This week I want to provide some insight on how CMS proposes to improve the open negotiation phase of the process that is causing so much frustration for all parties.
+This week, I want to provide insight on how CMS proposes to improve the open negotiation phase of the process, since it’s causing much frustration for all parties.

-The rule suggests a lot of changes to open negotiations, but CMS’ ultimate goal is to ensure all parties in the negotiations have accurate and timely information about the claim and the contact information of the respective parties.
+The rule suggests a lot of changes to open negotiations, with the goal of ensuring all parties have accurate and timely information about the claim and its relevant parties.

 The idea is that, if all parties know the “what” and “who” about the claim, then reimbursement disagreements between payers and providers would be more likely settled during the open negotiations phase and fewer parties would be forced to use the IDR phase, which is burdensome and costly for all parties.